OGSarah/iOS-Project-Tooling/README.md

-# Scripts and Swift Lint files
+# Scripts, SwiftLint, and other universal files
 Various Useful Scripts

 - ### For adding the SarahUniverse copyright to existing files in an Xcode project: